Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Framework and Setup

 A typical synthetic regime constructs $G$ directly from ground-truth latent distances, making the approximation exact by design.
 In general settings, consensus or label-based graphs aim to approximate this condition.

-\begin{proposition}[Latent interpretability schema (informal)] Assume: $G$ approximates latent locality, each modality embedding $\tilde z^{(m)}$ is locally regular on $G$ (e.g., Lipschitz along edges) and the projection family is Lipschitz-controlled and sufficiently expressive.
+\begin{proposition}[Latent interpretation under site assumptions (informal)] Assume: $G$ approximates latent locality, each modality embedding $\tilde z^{(m)}$ is locally regular on $G$ (e.g., Lipschitz along edges), and the global hierarchy and declared local family are Lipschitz-controlled and sufficiently expressive for their stated roles.